Big-Ice-Games/BIG/README.md

 Id: 1rWbQgslF4K0RKB128MmoDhHlKUQbvL7MD08AdN2twAc

 Now you can use <a href="https://github.com/Big-Ice-Games/BIG/blob/main/Runtime/Workbook/Localization/Translator.cs" target="_blank">`Translator`</a> class or try to add <a href="https://github.com/Big-Ice-Games/BIG/blob/main/Runtime/Workbook/Localization/TranslatedText.cs" target="_blank">`TranslatedText`</a> component into your Text Mesh Pro Lable.

+## Toolbar
+Based on <a href="https://github.com/marijnz/unity-toolbar-extender" target="_blank">`Unity Toolbar Extender`</a> I prepared flexible solution that you can extend.
+There are two examples <a href="https://github.com/Big-Ice-Games/BIG/blob/main/Editor/Toolbar/ToolbarElements/ScenesDropdownToolbar.cs" target="_blank">`Scene Selection Dropdown`</a> and <a href="https://github.com/Big-Ice-Games/BIG/blob/main/Editor/Toolbar/ToolbarElements/SettingsShortcutToolbar.cs" target="_blank">`Settings Shortcut`</a>.

+Based on that, using <a href="https://github.com/Big-Ice-Games/BIG/blob/main/Editor/Toolbar/ToolbarElementAttribute.cs" target="_blank">`Toolbar Element Attribute`</a> you can prepare your own extensions.